icicel/ahn/README.md

 When translating them, the article should be dropped if present.
 - Waters of the Nile - P̈ȷ́eô'm Nile
 - Blue Nile waters - Gṹ Nile p̈ȷ́eo
-- The Nile's waters - Nilo p̈ȷ́eo
+- The Nile's waters - Nila p̈ȷ́eo

 Regular proper nouns are unaffected.
 - The Addams family - Iś Addams m̈yr̀ū

-Any potential plural suffix is not converted to '-a', assuming the noun is referred to with its article.
+Any potential plural suffix is not converted to '-o', assuming the noun is referred to with its article.
 Otherwise, conversion takes place as usual.
 - Life in the Philippines - Ùḿ̀'a Philippines
-- Too many Philippines - Î̂ r̈ā Philippina
+- Too many Philippines - Î̂ r̈ā Philippino

 ### Name phrases